CATHAL COUGHLAN: A LIFE

 A Fury Unleashed

-By the late 1980s, tensions within Microdisney led to a split, and Cathal soon launched the Fatima Mansions, a far more aggressive and confrontational project both musically and lyrically.
-Named after a Dublin housing complex, the band was Cathal’s vehicle for venting pure spleen.
-Cathal’s words and ideas, never hotter, never more menacing, were wrapped in wicked industrial beats and barbed guitar noises.
+Named after a Dublin housing complex, Fatima Mansions was Cathal’s vehicle for venting spleen on the wider world.
+His words and ideas, never hotter, never more menacing, were wrapped in heavy industrial beats and barbed guitar noise.
 It was feeding time at the zoo and it was unlike anything else going at the time.

-Albums like Viva Dead Ponies (1990), Bertie’s Brochures (1991), and Lost in the Former West (1994) revealed Cathal as a master of irony, iconoclasm and narrative voice.
-His songs tackled fascism, consumer culture and Irish nationalism with a brutal honesty few could hope to even approve, much less match.
 Cathal’s compositions were scathing, at times absurd, but never glib.
-There were no false walls or cutout buildings on this particular set.
+There were no false walls or cutout buildings.
 Cathal and the Mansions were the real fucking deal.
 The group would go on to enjoy more commercial success in Europe than Microdisney ever had.
-While Cathal remained well outside the mainstream, it was in truth a status he seemed to prefer.
+While he remained well outside the mainstream, it was a status Cathal, ever the perverse loner, actually seemed to prefer.

 Solo Career and Collabs